phpfui/ORM/README.md

 All of the above exceptions are programmer errors and strictly enforced.
 Empty queries are not considered errors.
 SQL may also return [Exceptions](https://www.php.net/manual/en/class.exception.php) if invalid fields are used.

 ### Type Conversions
-If you set a field to the wrong type, the library logs an warning then converts the type via the appropriate PHP cast.
+If you set a field to the wrong type, the library logs a warning then converts the type via the appropriate PHP cast.

 ## Multiple Database Support
 While this is primarily a single database ORM, you can switch databases at run time.
 Save the value from `$connectionId = \PHPFUI\ORM::addConnection($pdo);` and then call `\PHPFUI\ORM::useConnection($db);` to switch.  `\PHPFUI\ORM::addConnection` will set the current connection.